MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 1. Save and close.

 In the code above, you are setting the name of the block to be `Canvas Block` while in-game.

+### Testing the block

+With the canvas block defined in both the behavior pack and resource pack, you can now test it in-game.

+>[!IMPORTANT]
+>You’ll also need to have a Minecraft world where cheats are enabled in order to add the block to your inventory.
+>
+>You will also need to have both Hello World packs enabled in the world in order to get access to the canvas block.

+1. Open up the chat dialogue box (T or Enter on Windows 10 OS).
+1. Type the following command: `/give @p helloworld:canvasblock`